NGC 6207

 NGC 6207 is a spiral galaxy located in the constellation Hercules.
 It is designated as SA(s)c in the galaxy morphological classification scheme and was discovered by William Herschel on 16 May 1787.
-NGC 6207 is located at about 30 million light-years from Earth.
+NGC 6207 is located at about 30 million light-years from Earth, and its approximate size is around 36,000 light-years across.
 In the sky, it is located near the globular cluster Messier 13.

+Visibility

+The galaxy has an approximate brightness of about 11.5, making it extremely faint and would require a telescope with an aperture of around 4 inches at the minimum to get a faint shape.
+Because of its low surface brightness (approximately 12.6), you would need a telescope of around 6–8 inches to get more detail and clarity.